godotengine/godot-website/collections/_article/parallax-progress-report.md

 ### Caveats and future

 With any effect that is based on perception, there are some tricky areas (since the entire effect is a trick!).
 A few of the same drawbacks to `ParallaxBackground` still apply to `Parallax2D`.
-For example, multiple cameras aren't directly supported (booo!).
+For example, multiple cameras aren't directly supported.
 This makes sense because `Parallax2D` follows the same concept as `ParallaxBackground`: the textures' positions are modified directly and move at different speeds relative to the viewport.
 If you have multiple viewports, the textures can't move relative to all of them and can't be in two places at once!
 Just like in `ParallaxBackground`, as a workaround, you can clone the `Parallax2D`s and place each in a separate viewport.

 There's a known trick you can perform with `ParallaxBackground` by scaling the entire `CanvasLayer` up or down to create the impression of depth using the `follow_viewport_scale` property.
 This techinque also makes it easier to preview your effect in the editor.
 This is still available with `Parallax2D` if you place it in a `CanvasLayer`, but (just like using it with `ParallaxBackground`) it has some flaws.
 It scales both size *and* speed, which may not be desired, and might not be suitable for some pixel art styles that avoid scaling textures.
 The *better* option is to provide an officially-supported way to preview the parallax effect in the editor, and a few contributors have already shown progress on providing this in the form of an add-on or editor tool.
 Can you believe that? *4.3 isn't even out yet!* The sheer *power* of this community.